ryanwebber/ryanwebber.github.io/content/_projects/rum.md

 While basic functionality is implemented, many standard library modules are missing which would make the language actually useful.
-Rather than spending my time implementing this, I've actually been using [fennel](https://fennel-lang.org) for my lua-flavoured lisp needs.
+Rather than spending my time implementing this, I've actually been using [Fennel](https://fennel-lang.org) for my Lua-flavoured lisp needs.

 Like all my other experiments, I'll probably come back to this at some point.